Gingival margin

-The free gingival margin is the interface between the sulcular epithelium and the epithelium of the oral cavity.
+In dental anatomy, the free gingival margin is the interface between the sulcular epithelium and the epithelium of the oral cavity.
 This interface exists at the most coronal point of the gingiva, otherwise known as the crest of the marginal gingiva.

-Because the short part of gingiva existing above the height of the underlying Alveolar process of maxilla, known as the free gingiva, is not bound down to the periosteum that envelops the bone, it is moveable.
+Because the short part of gingiva existing above the height of the underlying alveolar process of maxilla, known as the free gingiva, is not bound down to the periosteum that envelops the bone, it is moveable.
 However, due to the presence of gingival fibers such as the dentogingival and circular fibers, the free gingiva remains pulled up against the surface of the tooth unless being pushed away by, for example, a periodontal probe or the bristles of a toothbrush.

 Gingival retraction or recession

 Gingival retraction or gingival recession is when there is lateral movement of the gingival margin away from the tooth surface.
 It is usually termed gingival retraction as an intentional procedure, and in such cases it is performed by mechanical, chemical, or electrical means in order to perform certain dental surgery procedures.
 It is usually referred to as gingival recession as a spontaneous or non-intentional presentation, and in such cases it may indicate an underlying inflammation, a pocket formation or displacement of the marginal gingivae away from the tooth by mechanical, chemical, or surgical means.
 It may expose the roots of the teeth, similarly to gingival recession.